-Full name is Zackary Grant Britton...His brother, Buck, managed the Bowie Baysox and was named Eastern League “Manager of the Year” in 2019....Graduated from Weatherford (Tex.)
-High School…was born in California, but moved to Weatherford, Tex., during his sophomore year of high school…went to high school with Clayton Kershaw and was going to room with him at Texas A&M....Shares the same hometown of Panorama City, Calif., as teammate Giancarlo Stanton....For Players’ Weekend in 2018, wore the nickname “Anglada” on his jersey as a nod to his family and grandmother’s Dominican heritage…Anglada is his maternal grandmother’s maiden name.
+Full name is Zackary Grant Britton...His brother, Buck, is the manager for the Bowie Baysox and was named Eastern League “Manager of the Year” in 2019....Graduated from Weatherford (Tex.)
+High School…was born in California, but moved to Weatherford, Tex., during his sophomore year of high school…went to high school with Clayton Kershaw and was going to room with him at Texas A&M....Shares the same hometown of Panorama City, Calif., as teammate Giancarlo Stanton...Following the 2020 season, was tabbed by the New York Chapter of the BBWAA as the winner of the Ben Epstein / Dan Castellano “Good Guy” Award...For Players’ Weekend in 2018, wore the nickname “Anglada” on his jersey as a nod to his family and grandmother’s Dominican heritage…Anglada is his maternal grandmother’s maiden name.

 Went 3-1 with three saves, a 1.91 ERA (61.1IP, 13ER) and 53K in 66 relief appearances in his first full season with the Yankees…posted his lowest ERA since a career-best 0.54 ERA in 2016…had a 78.5% groundball percentage, his highest since 2016 w/ Baltimore (79.4%) and the best mark among all Major League relievers...Did not allow an earned run over a 14-appearance stretch (9/4/18-4/4/19), holding opponents to 6H in 13.2IP over the span (2R, 6BB, 12K)…had a season-high 13.1IP scoreless streak spanning parts of 14 games from 5/6-6/5… was the third-longest scoreless streak by a Yankees reliever in 2019 (Ottavino-17.1IP; Nestor Cortes Jr.-15.2IP)...Pitched in both games of a doubleheader for the first time in his career on 5/15 vs. Baltimore (2.0IP, 1H, 3K)...Struck out 7-of-9 batters faced over three games from 7/14-18 after fanning only 1-of-50BF in his previous 13 games from 6/5-7/13 (11.0IP)...Exited 8/31 win vs. Oakland with right calf cramping in the eighth inning after recording two outs and getting to a 3-1 count on his third batter...Posted a 1.13 ERA (8.0IP, 1ER) in seven postseason relief appearances, allowing his only run on a solo HR in ALDS Game 3 at Minnesota…tossed 1.2 perfect innings in ALCS Game 5 vs. Houston, his longest outing since 2018 ALDS Game 4 vs. Boston (2.0IP).